richnusgeeks/richnusgeeks.github.io/index.md

 ## Welcome to RichNusGeeks Technologies Pvt Ltd

+### Workshops Offered

+**CODII Tantra Workshops** are designed for <ins>Graduated/Final/Pre-Final Students</ins> and <ins>Any Budding Professional</ins>
+looking forward to up-skill at International Lavels for multi-fold growth and amazing career opprtunities, through both hard and soft skills, in the cutting edge fields of **Cloud Computing, IoT and AI**.

+**CODII Tantra Junior Workshops** are designed for <ins>Children starting in Grade 6th onwards</ins> to start early on the path of gradully becoming multi-skilled innovators and leaders with well rounded technical as well as soft skills.

 ### Published Technical Content :

 - [Raspberry PI Pico: The Wonder Board for IoT Applications](https://www.opensourceforu.com/2025/02/raspberry-pi-pico-the-wonder-board-for-iot-applications/)